bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 Optimal experimental design methods are useful when the system is linear; however, their design will not necessarily improve the performance when the system is non-linear.
-We have shown we can learn the design for a non-linear computational imaging system using supervised learning by unrolling the image reconstruction to make a network.
+We have shown we can optimize the experimental design for a non-linear computational imaging system using supervised learning and an unrolling physics-based network.
 Looking forward, we will consider analyzing larger more complex systems with different measurement constraints, as well as, structured ways to learn parts of the image reconstruction.